Used Keysight Equipment

 Phase is a measurement of an electrical signal's position along a time scale.
 It's expressed in degrees.
 A complete waveform cycle is said to be 360 degrees of phase.

 Phase differences are the amount of time between two repeating signals.
-For example, if one signal leads another by 30 degrees, one waveform is delayed by half a cycle behind the nother.
+For example, if one signal leads another by 180 degrees, one waveform is delayed by half a cycle.

 Phase shift is when one voltage leads or lags another voltage by some number of degrees.